-HandsOn Hong Kong partners with various types of companies to collectively serve the community.
-Over the years, we are proud to have partnered with more than 200 companies and their passionate volunteers.
-Together we have built a range of meaningful service programs for their employees and clients.
-Here is a sampling of recent corporate programs.
+HandsOn Hong Kong partners with all types of companies to collectively serve the community.
+Over the years, we’re proud to have partnered with more than 200 companies and their passionate volunteers.
+Together we have built a range of meaningful service programs for their employees, clients and our frontline charity partners.
+Here are a few examples of what we do together.

 Schroders - Outing with Elderly Citizens